slamice/wri/Other stories/Pinkys-swear.md

 They look in each other's eyes and Pinky whispered "Thank you."

 "Thank for being there to be there with." the blonde man smiled generously, showing his wide toothed grin.
 Their pinkies tightened their embrace.
-They noded together "Never again.
+They nodded together "Never again.
 Friends forever."